Electroacoustic Performance Practice

 Workshop Sebastian Berweck

 If you are enrolled for the Summer Course and interested in taking part, please email firstname.lastname@example.org.

 Format: Single lessons for performers (on-site) or composers (remote).
 In addition to this, Sebastian Berweck will give several lectures to introduce into the topic (Man-Machine Interface, Modular Synthesis, Controllerism).

 Participants: Participants of the instrumental or composition studios of the Summer Course.
 Please get in touch with the tutor prior to the Summer Course to discuss the use of the instruments and to arrange possible online sessions.

 How to sign up: No selection process, but “first come, first served”.
-Summer course participants will be informed by the end of June how to sign up.

 Prerequisites for participation: None

 Tech requirements (to be brought by the participants): For the single lessons you need your required instruments.
 Still there will be a lot of instruments available in the workshop.
 Nobody needs to bring her/his large keyboard… Please get in touch early enough with the tutor on this.

 Neccessary material: Nothing special.
 Just bring your own material you want to work on.